Piton de la Fournaise: Monitoring

-Visit
+Access

 A forestry road followed by a track connects the highway of the plains in Bourg-Murat to the Pas de Bellecombe (Bellecombe Pass), where a parking lot and a snack bar are located.
 The Pas de Bellecombe is situated over the caldera rim cliffs and offers a view over the northeast part of the caldera.
 A stairway path descends from the pass to the caldera floor.
 This path is closed for safety reasons during seismic events that may precede eruptions and during eruptions.
 White paint marks over rocks delimit a number of footpaths ascending the lava shield inside the caldera.

 The lower parts of the Grand Brûlé can be visited from the N2 highway.
 Lava flows that have crossed the road are indicated by signs.
 Completely free access during eruptions was permitted until 1998; access has been limited since that date, being virtually banned at present.